 Download Extending US Graduated Driver Licensing to Older Novice Drivers: A Critical Analysis of the Issues

 - Older Novice Driver Crash Rates in New Jersey: Informing the Need for Extending Graduated Driver Licensing Restrictions evaluted whether there is epidemiological evidence to support -- from a crash risk perspective -- adoption of passenger and nighttime restrictions for older novice drivers (ages 21 and older).
-Researchers utilized the New Jersey Traffic Safety Outcomes Data Warehouse to select all NJ drivers who were licensed between 2006 and 2014 and then grouped them on their age when licensed: 17; 18 to 20; 21 to 24; and 25 or older to study overall crash rates, as well as early and late night crashes and multiple passenger crashes.
+Researchers utilized the New Jersey Safety and Health Outcomes (NJ-SHO) Data Warehouse to select all NJ drivers who were licensed between 2006 and 2014 and then grouped them on their age when licensed: 17; 18 to 20; 21 to 24; and 25 or older to study overall crash rates, as well as early and late night crashes and multiple passenger crashes.

 Download Older Novice Driver Crash Rates in New Jersey: Informing the Need for Extending Graduated Driver Licensing Restrictions